Take your pick for Costa Rica transportation; plane, train, or automobile? Just kidding, you probably won’t be taking the train in Costa Rica.

 They have given us a $10 taxi discount to pass on to you.

 Costa Rica has a decent bus system throughout the country.
-Taking the public bus is incredibly cheap, but it is not always the most comfortable.
+Taking the public bus as a form of Costa Rica transportation, but it is not always the most comfortable.

-On some busses, you will get an assigned seat number, but from our experience, we’ve only had that when taking the bus from San Jose to the Panama border.
+On some buses, you will get an assigned seat number, but from our experience, we’ve only had that when taking the bus from San Jose to the Panama border.

 Another thing to consider is that most of the buses are not the most comfortable.
 The seats are hard, sometimes the windows won’t open etc.